Early Years and Career

 Mark currently lives in Westminster with his wife, Vicki, who works in PR, their son, Frederick, born in December 2007, and their daughter, Arabella, who was born in June 2011.

-Mark has released two publications about the financial crisis and its aftermath, copies of which can be downloaded below.
+Mark has released two publications about the financial crisis and its aftermath: The Road to Recovery? and The Financial Crisis.
 He has also published two books; 2013's Between the Crashes, a collection of short contemporary essays and speeches from 2007 to 2012, and 2016's The Best of Times, his newest collection of essays which charts the challenges and triumphs in British politics, economics and foreign affairs from 2013 to 2015.